Fourqui/tv/README.md

 I've spent well over 100 hours searching for the correct logos and in many cases I've needed to recreate a logo from scratch, and invert black colors to white.
 I've collected logos for 2 years for private use and now I feel like there's demand for a service like this one.
 As an educated graphic designer I will be as professional as I can and incorporate good work ethics and give the logos the care they almost never get.

-Here's a preview of some of the logos on a dark background:
+Here's a preview of some of the logos on a dark background(not a real software):
 <img src="https://i.imgur.com/LGqLLYA.jpg" width="100%">